JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Copies the text to a data object.

 ```
-FUNCTION CTextRange2.Copy (BYVAL pVar AS VARIANT PTR) AS HRESULT
+FUNCTION Copy (BYVAL pVar AS VARIANT PTR) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->Copy(m_pTextRange2, pVar))
    RETURN m_Result
 END FUNCTION